RobTillaart/Gauss/README.md

 - move code to .cpp file? (rather small lib).
 - **void setMean(float f)** can be done with begin()
 - **void setStddev(float f)** can be done with begin()
+- optimize accuracy
+  - (-6 ..
+0) might be more accurate (significant digits)?